Cristero War: Rebellion

-Escalation of violence
+Beginning of violence

-On August 3, in Guadalajara, Jalisco, some 400 armed Catholics shut themselves in the Church of Our Lady of Guadalupe ("Santuario de Nuestra Señora de Guadalupe").
+On 3 August, four days after the Calles Law came into force, in Guadalajara, Jalisco, some 400 armed Catholics shut themselves in the Church of Our Lady of Guadalupe ("Santuario de Nuestra Señora de Guadalupe").
 They exchanged gunfire with federal troops and surrendered when they ran out of ammunition.
 According to American consular sources, the battle resulted in 18 dead and 40 wounded.
 The following day, in Sahuayo, Michoacán, 240 government soldiers stormed the parish church.
 The priest and his vicar were killed in the ensuing violence.

-On August 14, government agents staged a purge of the Chalchihuites, Zacatecas, chapter of the Association of Catholic Youth and executed its spiritual adviser, Father Luis Bátiz Sainz.
+On 14 August, government agents staged a purge of the Chalchihuites, Zacatecas, chapter of the Association of Catholic Youth and executed its spiritual adviser, Father Luis Bátiz Sainz.
 The execution caused a band of ranchers, led by Pedro Quintanar, to seize the local treasury and to declare themselves in rebellion.
 At the height of the rebellion, they held a region including the entire northern part of Jalisco.
-Luis Navarro Origel, mayor of Pénjamo, Guanajuato, led another uprising on September 28.
+Luis Navarro Origel, mayor of Pénjamo, Guanajuato, led another uprising on 28 September.
 His men were defeated by federal troops in the open land around the town but retreated into the mountains, where they engaged in guerrilla warfare.
-In support of the two guerrilla Apache clans, the Chavez and Trujillos helped smuggle arms, munitions and supplies from the U.S. state of New Mexico.
+In support of the two guerrilla Apache clans, the Chavez and Trujillos helped smuggle arms, munitions, and supplies from the US state of New Mexico.

-That was followed by a September 29 uprising in Durango, led by Trinidad Mora, and an October 4 rebellion in southern Guanajuato, led by former General Rodolfo Gallegos.
+That was followed by a 29 September uprising in Durango, led by Trinidad Mora, and an 4 October rebellion in southern Guanajuato, led by former General Rodolfo Gallegos.
 Both rebel leaders adopted guerrilla tactics since their forces were no match for federal troops.
 Meanwhile, rebels in Jalisco, particularly the region northeast of Guadalajara, quietly began assembling forces.
 Led by 27-year-old René Capistrán Garza, the leader of the Mexican Association of Catholic Youth, the region would become the main focal point of the rebellion.

-The formal rebellion began on January 1, 1927, with a manifesto sent by Garza, A la Nación ("To the Nation").
+The formal rebellion began on 1 January 1927 with a manifesto sent by Garza, A la Nación ("To the Nation").
 It declared that "the hour of battle has sounded" and that "the hour of victory belongs to God."
 With the declaration, the state of Jalisco, which had been seemingly quiet since the Guadalajara church uprising, exploded.
 Bands of rebels moving in the "Los Altos" region northeast of Guadalajara began seizing villages and were often armed with only ancient muskets and clubs.
 The rebels had scarce logistical supplies and relied heavily on the Feminine Brigades of St. Joan of Arc and raids on towns, trains, and ranches to supply themselves with money, horses, ammunition, and food.
 By contrast, the Calles government was supplied with arms and ammunition by the American government later in the war.
-In at least one battle, American pilots provided air support for the federal army against the Cristero rebels.
+In at least one battle, American pilots provided air support for the Federal Army against the Cristero rebels.